tejassrivastava/nodejs-quickbooks-integration/README.md

     ]
   },
 ```
 It is important to ensure that the scopes you are requesting match the scopes allowed on the Developer Portal.
-For this sample app to work by default, your app on Developer Portal must support both Accounting and Payment scopes.
+For this app to work by default, your app on Developer Portal must support both Accounting and Payment scopes.
 If you'd like to support Accounting only, simply remove the`com.intuit.quickbooks.payment` scope from `config.json`.

 ----------